4 Japanese Traditions to Create Daily Rituals of Wellness

-Shojin ryori is one of Japanese traditions on vegetarian cooking.
-This traditional is developed by Buddhist monks over centuries of living by the principles of simplicity and harmony.
+Shojin ryori is one of the Japanese traditions of vegetarian cooking.
+This tradition was developed by Buddhist monks over centuries of following the principles of simplicity and harmony.

 “Sho” means focus; “jin” means advancing forward along the way; “ryori” means cooking.
 “Shojin” originally connoted efforts in pursuing the enlightened state of mind devoid of attachments.

 For the monks in temples, the act of preparing food and eating is an exercise in appreciation and mindfulness.
 And for non-monks, the simple recipes and well-defined procedures of Japanese traditions make it achievable in our own kitchen.